couchbaselabs/rampup/README.md

 the Amazon EC2 Cloud Formation API.
 Set the cluster.type option to 'cfn' to use this (less popular) approach.
 The Cloud Formation tools (cfn commands) must also be pre-installed for this to work.

+You'll probably find, however, that spinning up a brand new cluster is somewhat slow, and not great for fast turnaround or debuggability.
+Instead, the previous, "static" pre-existing cluster approach seems to work much better.

 # Testing other software